MicrosoftDocs/PowerShell-Docs/jea/role-capabilities.md

 ## Updating role capabilities

-You can update a role capability file at any time by simply changing the role capability file.
+You can update a role capability file at any time by simply saving changes to the role capability file.
 Any new JEA sessions started after the role capability has been updated will reflect the revised capabilities.

-It is for this reason that controlling access to the role capabilities folder is so important.
+This is why controlling access to the role capabilities folder is so important.
 Only highly trusted administrators should be able to change role capability files.
+If an untrusted user can change role capability files, they can easily give themselves access to cmdlets which allow them to elevate their privileges.

 For administrators looking to lock down access to the role capabilities, ensure Local System has read access to the role capability files and containing modules.